Edraak/edx-platform/docs/en_us/course_authors/source/tools.rst

 - :ref:`Zooming image`: Zooming images allow you to enlarge sections of an image so that students can see the section in detail.

+.. _Iframes:

+*******
+IFrames
+*******

+If you want to embed an external web page inside an HTML component, you may be able to use an inline frame (IFrame).

+(NEED EXAMPLE)

+Using this method has drawbacks, however, and you should use it with caution.
+Because the content inside an IFrame belongs to an external company, you don't have control over it.
+The owner of the web page may change or remove the page without warning, or problems may occur on the page.
+If this happens, no content will appear inside the IFrame, or the content .
+Addtionally, some companies don't allow their web pages to be embedded in IFrames.

+If you do use an IFrame, keep the following in mind.

+* Some browsers, including Chrome and Firefox, have security policies that do not allow you to embed an IFrame that begins with **http** if your website URL begins with **https**.
+Because all edX and edX Edge URLs begin with **https**, you can only use URLs that begin with **https** inside an IFrame.

+  If you want to include a URL that begins with **http**, you can create a link to the content that you want and make the link open in a new window.
+To do this, use the following code.

+  ``<a href="http://URL_of_tool" target=_blank>Name of Tool</a>``

+* You should always test units that contain IFrames before you release your content to students.

 .. _LTI Component: